- 1. Decide on the type of juice bars

-To help you understand how much money you need when opening a juice bar business, we have compiled a list of the approximate costs of a juice bar in a shopping mall.
+The total juice bar start up costs would make about $20,000.
+To help you understand how much money you need when opening a juice bar business and what you'll have to spend it, we have compiled a list of the approximate costs of a juice bar in a shopping mall.
 But remember, all costs will be individual to each case.

 $300–1500 per item

 Automatic fruit and vegetable peeler

 Blenders and shakers

 Point of sale hardware (iPad or Android tablet, credit card reader, printer, cash drawer)